LYNX-RBLX/LYNX.exe/README.md

 There are also buttons on the side which you can click, and then click the "Execute" button to run that exploit!

-As of now, there are only 2 buttons:
+As of now, there are only 3 buttons:
 * Infinite Yield
 * HD Admin Ranker
-* VAPE
+* VAPE Exploit

 More will be added soon!